 - Call ahead before seeking medical attention.

 - Avoid sharing household items with other people in the house.

 - Disinfect common surfaces.

-You should also be monitoring your symptoms while at home.
-You should seek emergency medical attention if you experience any of the following symptoms:
+It’s also important to monitor your symptoms while at home.
+Seek emergency medical attention if you experience any of the following symptoms:

 - trouble breathing or talking

 A persistent dry cough is rarely a sign of a medical emergency.
 But it’s important to see a healthcare professional right away if you have:

 - chest pain

 Otherwise, make an appointment with your doctor if your cough lasts longer than 2 months or if any of these symptoms begin: